fiacredev/GYM-frontend/README.md

 A work-in-progress React frontend for a gym management and fitness tracking application.
-This project aims to provide a modern, responsive, and user-friendly interface where users can:
+This project aims to provide a modern, responsive, and user-friendly interface. where users can:

 Browse workout routines and exercise plans